MRFUNCT1ON/MRFUNCT1ON/README.md

 <hr />

 ### Hello, my name is MRFUNCT1ON! 👋
+I'm a freelance Smart Contract and Dapp developer, with a focus on full-stack application development.

+Typically, my creations contain HTML, JS and CSS, with Smart Contracts always published with verified source code on the most reputable block explorer applications.
+For the most part, I build and release my works under three main licenses (all used individually) - the **MIT License**, the **Apache 2.0 License** and my personal favourite, the **Do what the Fuck You Want To License**.

-You've found my GitHub profile - this is where you can learn all about the public projects and code that I've worked on or contributed to.
-If you have the ability to, feel free to fork or clone - just be sure to also follow any included licenses (Don't worry, I'm fairly permissive with my own creations)!
+My GitHub profile is where you can learn all about the public projects and code that I've worked on or contributed to.
+Thank you for stopping by!
 <hr />

-### Things I am working on:
+### My active projects:
 <p align="left">
     <ul>
         <li><b><a href="https://functionisland.xyz">Function Island (1st Edition)</a></b> - Dapps and games on the TRON Blockchain, with simple HTML-based interfaces</li>
-        <li><b><a href="https://functionisland.com">Function Island (revamped)</a></b> - The same operational parts as Function Island (1st Edition), with a new CSS framework (replaced Bootstrap with Halfmoon-UI)</li>
+        <li><b><a href="https://functionisland.com">Function Island (2nd Edition)</a></b> - The same operational parts as Function Island (1st Edition), with a new CSS framework (replaced Bootstrap with Halfmoon-UI)</li>
         <li><b><a href="https://functionisland.net">Function Island (BSC Edition)</a></b> - Proof of Weak Hands and several other concepts implemented in web languages and solidity, deployed to Binance Smart Chain.</li>
     </ul>
 </p>
 <hr />

-### Things I have worked on / built:
+### Projects I've worked on / built / contributed to
 <p align="left">
     <ul>
         <li><b><a href="https://pyroreloaded.xyz">PyroReloaded</a></b> - A rescue-effort site for a project which was relatively popular on TRON and ETH.</li>